The Bride Price

-The Bride Price is a 1976 novel (first published in the UK by Allison & Busby and in the USA by George Braziller) by Nigerian writer Buchi Emecheta.
-It concerns, in part, the problems of women in post-colonial Nigeria.
-The author dedicated this novel to her mother, Alice Ogbanje Emecheta.
+The Bride Price is a 1976 novel by Nigerian writer Buchi Emecheta.
+It was first published in the UK by Allison & Busby, and in the USA by George Braziller.
+Centered on women during the Nigerian postcolonial era, Emecheta dedicated the book to her mother, Alice Ogbanje Emecheta.

-(The Bride Price is also the name of an unrelated novel by German novelist Grete Weil originally published in German as Der Brautpreis in 1988 and in English, translated by John Barrett, in 1991.)

 Background

 The Bride Price was the first novel Emecheta wrote, but its original version was lost when her husband threw the manuscript on the fire – which act of destruction proved to be the last straw in an abusive marriage that she subsequently left.
 She later re-wrote the novel, and it was published in London in 1976 by Allison & Busby, following the company's publication of Second Class Citizen (1974).

 Plot summary

-In the city of Lagos, the Ibo Aku-nna and her brother, Nna-nndo, bid farewell by their father Ezekiel, who says he is going to the hospital for a few hours – their mother, Ma Blackie, is back home in Ibuza, performing fertility rites.
-It becomes apparent that he is much sicker than he let his children know, and he dies three weeks later.
+In the city of Lagos, the Ibo Aku-nna and her brother, Nna-nndo, are bid farewell by their father Ezekiel, who says he is going to the hospital for a few hours – their mother, Ma Blackie, is back home in Ibuza, performing fertility rites.
+It becomes apparent that he is much sicker than he lets his children know, and he dies three weeks later.
 They have the funeral the day before Ma Blackie arrives; she takes them back to Ibuza with her, as she now becomes the wife of Ezekiel's brother.

 The family is problematic in Ibuza – Ma Blackie has some of her own money, and so her children receive much more schooling than other children in the village, particularly the children of her new husband's other wives.
 Aku-nna is blossoming, though she is thin and passive, and starts to attract the attention of young men in the neighborhood, though she has not yet started to menstruate.
 Her stepfather Okonkwo, who has ambitions of being made a chief, begins to anticipate a large bride price for her.
 Meanwhile, she has begun to fall for her teacher Chike, who in turn has developed a passion for her.
 Chike is the descendant of slaves – when colonization started, the Ibo often sent their slaves to the missionary schools so they could please the missionaries without disrupting Ibo life, and now the descendants of those slaves hold most of the privileged positions in the region.